darktrace/ossensor-container/fargate/README.md

 Further configuration variables can be defined; a full list of available variables can be found below.

-## Network Whitelist and Blacklist
+## Network Include list and Exclude list

-The osSensor allows for a whitelist and blacklist to limit listening interfaces.
-If no blacklist/whitelist is provided, the osSensor will listen on all interfaces except loopback; in some environments this may result in duplicated traffic and therefore an increase in bandwidth usage.
-The blacklist and whitelist support `egrep` Regular Expression syntax.
-Where the scope of the whitelist and blacklist overlap, the blacklist will take priority.
+The osSensor allows for an include list and exclude list to limit listening interfaces.
+If no exclude list/include list is provided, the osSensor will listen on all interfaces except loopback; in some environments this may result in duplicated traffic and therefore an increase in bandwidth usage.
+The exclude list and include list support `egrep` Regular Expression syntax.
+Where the scope of the include list and exclude list overlap, the exclude list will take priority.

-+ Where a whitelist is provided, the osSensor will disregard all traffic other than that passing through the whitelisted interfaces.
++ Where an include list is provided, the osSensor will disregard all traffic other than that passing through the include listed interfaces.

-  For example: `NETWORK_DEVICE_WHITELIST="^eth"` will discard all traffic that is not directed at interfaces beginning with `eth`.
+  For example: `NETWORK_DEVICE_INCLUDELIST="^eth"` will discard all traffic that is not directed at interfaces beginning with `eth`.

-+ Where a blacklist is provided, all traffic will be forwarded apart from traffic to the blacklisted interfaces.
++ Where an exclude list is provided, all traffic will be forwarded apart from traffic to the exclude listed interfaces.

-  For example: `NETWORK_DEVICE_BLACKLIST="^veth"` will discard all traffic to interfaces beginning with `veth`.
+  For example: `NETWORK_DEVICE_EXCLUDELIST="^veth"` will discard all traffic to interfaces beginning with `veth`.

-+ Where a whitelist and a blacklist are provided, the blacklist can be used to remove specific interfaces from the scope of the whitelist
++ Where an include list and an exclude list are provided, the exclude list can be used to remove specific interfaces from the scope of the include list

-  For example: `NETWORK_DEVICE_BLACKLIST="eth7"` and `NETWORK_DEVICE_WHITELIST="^eth"` will forward all traffic from interfaces beginning with eth, apart from eth7 which will be disregarded.
+  For example: `NETWORK_DEVICE_EXCLUDELIST="eth7"` and `NETWORK_DEVICE_INCLUDELIST="^eth"` will forward all traffic from interfaces beginning with eth, apart from eth7 which will be disregarded.

+## Network Devices Appearing after Container Startup

+Some hosts have network devices that may be ephemeral and appear after the osSensor container starts, which is common in Kubernetes hosts.
+The environment variable `NETWORK_DEVICE_ANY=1` can be used in order to indicate that the osSensor listen to any newly appearing interface after startup.
+The default behavior is to not listen to newly appearing devices after startup.

 ## osSensor Environment Variables